Dear national standard-setters,

-Welcome to the newsletter dedicated to keeping National Standards-setters up to date on the relevant activities of the International Accounting Standards Board (Board) and the IFRS Foundation.
-In this edition we will focus on:
+Welcome to the newsletter dedicated to keeping you up to date on the relevant activities of the International Accounting Standards Board (Board), the IFRS Interpretations Committee (Committee) and the IFRS Foundation.

 - What are agenda decisions?